Antidepressants for children and teens

 Learn why antidepressants have warnings about suicidal thinking in children and teens, what to do before your child starts taking an antidepressant, and the warning signs of a potential problem.By Mayo Clinic Staff

-Antidepressant medications are often an effective way to treat depression and anxiety in children and teenagers.
-However, antidepressant use in children and adolescents must be monitored carefully, as rarely there can be severe side effects.
+Antidepressant drugs are often an effective way to treat depression and anxiety in children and teenagers.
+However, antidepressant use in children and teens must be monitored carefully, as rarely there can be severe side effects.

-Although at first you may find the suicide warnings alarming, it's important to get the facts.
-Find out what the warnings mean and ask about all treatment options.
+Although at first you may find the suicide warning alarming, it's important to get the facts.
+Find out what the warning means and ask about all treatment options.
 This will help you make an informed decision about your child's health and weigh the benefits and risks of treatment options with your child's doctor.

-The FDA reported that an extensive analysis of clinical trials showed that antidepressants may cause or worsen suicidal thinking or behavior in a small number of children and adolescents.
-The analysis showed that 4 percent of those taking antidepressants had an increase in suicidal thoughts, compared with 2 percent of those taking a sugar pill (placebo).
+The FDA reported that an extensive analysis of clinical trials showed that antidepressants may cause or worsen suicidal thinking or behavior in a small number of children and teens.
+The analysis showed that some children and teens taking antidepressants had a small increase in suicidal thoughts, compared with those taking a sugar pill (placebo).

-None of the children in any of the studies actually took his or her own life.
-Still, the FDA considered the findings of enough concern that it issued a public health advisory and began requiring manufacturers to label antidepressants with strong warnings about the link to suicidal thinking and behavior in children, adolescents and young adults ages 18 through 24.
+None of the children in any of the studies actually took their own life.
+Still, the FDA considered the findings concerning enough to issue a public health advisory and require manufacturers to label antidepressants with strong warnings about the link to suicidal thinking and behavior in children, teenagers and young adults under 25.

 However, not all mental health researchers believe these warnings are necessary.
 Newer research indicates that the benefits of antidepressants may be greater than the risk of suicide.
 And some research indicates that suicide rates in children decrease when they take antidepressants.

 Although the FDA analysis examined only nine antidepressants, the FDA extended the warning to all prescription antidepressants.
-This is known as a black box warning — the strongest safety warning that the FDA can issue about a prescription medication.
+This black box warning is the strongest safety warning that the FDA can issue about a prescription drug.
 The warning is printed in bold type framed in a black border at the top of the paper inserts that come with antidepressants.